 - Postpartum consultation after discharge

-- Private nursing/pumping rooms at University Hospital and Robert B. Green campus
+- Private nursing/pumping rooms at University Hospital and Robert B. Green Campus

-- Positioning and latch
+- Positioning and latching

 - Making sure your baby is getting enough milk

-- Breastfeeding twins or more
+- Breastfeeding more than one baby

 - Using a breast pump